chicory root

 Today, scientists point to various flavonoids to understand some of the health benefits associated with diets rich in fruits and vegetables.

-Flavonoids are also a vital ingredient in various pharmaceutical, medicinal, and cosmetic applications.
+Flavonoids are also a vital ingredient in various pharmaceutical and cosmetic applications.
 [7] This is thanks to their anti-oxidative, anti-inflammatory, anti-mutagenic, and anti-carcinogenic characteristics and their ability to modulate critical cellular enzyme function.

 English, please?
 In other words, they help your body function while defending it against daily toxins and stressors.